Assessing high-order effects in feature importance via predictability decomposition

-Recently a decomposition of the transfer entropy \cite{schreiber} (the major approach to evaluate the {\it reduction in surprise} between random processes) into unique, redundant, and synergistic atoms, has been proposed \cite{disentangling}, enabling the quantification of the relative importance of high-order effects compared to pure two-body effects in information transfer between two processes, and highlighting the processes that contribute to building these high-order effects alongside the driver.
-Replacing the conditional mutual information with LOCO in the framework developed in \cite{disentangling} yields a decomposition of LOCO in unique, redundant and synergistic atoms, achieving the sought decomposition of feature importance.
-Since the decomposition is obtained replacing entropy with variance, it leads to an alternative definition of synergy and redundancy, rooted in regression, avoiding the distorting effect when comparing combined information from two independent sources with the sum of information from each source on its own, due to the concavity of the logarithm function, at the price of losing the robust formalism of information theory \cite{barrett}.
-Clearly, the proposed decomposition also depends on the choice of the hypothesis space for regression; conditional mutual information is strongly dependent on the choice of the approximate method used for its estimate.
-In the following, we describe in detail the proposed methodology.
+Recently, a decomposition of transfer entropy \cite{schreiber}—a primary method for evaluating the {\it reduction in surprise} between random processes—into unique, redundant, and synergistic components has been proposed \cite{disentangling}.
+This decomposition allows for the quantification of the relative importance of high-order effects compared to pure two-body effects in information transfer between two processes, while also identifying the processes that contribute to these high-order effects alongside the driver.

+Adapting this framework by replacing conditional mutual information with LOCO enables a decomposition of LOCO into unique, redundant, and synergistic components, achieving the desired decomposition of feature importance.
+Substituting entropy with variance offers an alternative definition of synergy and redundancy, rooted in regression.
+This approach avoids distortions that arise when comparing combined information from two independent sources to the sum of information from each source individually, which result from the concavity of the logarithmic function.
+However, this comes at the cost of sacrificing the formal rigor of information theory \cite{barrett}.